 A diet to help prevent melanoma – or any skin cancer – will have three things in common.

-- It will contain zero (or microscopic) omega-6 vegetable oils
+- It will contain zero or very small amounts of omega-6 vegetable oils

 - There will be plenty of nutrient-dense foods consumed